DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

 Writing: Analyzing the structure of a scientific paper
 * Take a paper being studied in your domain and analyze it according to lecture.
-In particular map each section in your paper to the corresponding concept in lecture.
+In particular map each section in your paper to the corresponding concept in lecture (do not turn in).
-* In preparation of checkpoint-1
+* In preparation of checkpoint-1 for your replication/survey paper:
-  1. write a once sentence summary of each section of your introduction.
+  1. Write a one sentence summary of the problem being investigated in conrete, testable terms.
-  2. Draw the main table of results of your paper, be as specific as possible.
+  2. Draw the main table/figure of results of your paper, be as specific as possible.
+  3. Write one sentence on the broader applicability of the result.
+Why is it impactful?

+The content of the answers to all three of these questions should find their way into your introduction.
+If your domain is having you write a survey paper (as opposed to a replication), you may need to incorporate material from multiple paper to summarize your Q1 investigation!

 ---